dashingsoft/pyarmor/docs/man.rst

---output OUTPUT                 Output path for obfuscated scripts --manifest TEMPLATE             Manifest template string --entry SCRIPT                  Entry script of this project --is-package 0,1                Project is package or not
+--output OUTPUT                 Output path for obfuscated scripts --manifest TEMPLATE             Manifest template string --entry SCRIPT                  Entry script of this project --is-package <0,1>              Set project as package or not --disable-restrict-mode <0,1>   Disable or enable restrict mode --obf-mod <0,1>                 Disable or enable to obfuscate module --obf-code <0,1>                Disable or enable to obfuscate function --wrap-mode <0,1>               Disable or enable to wrap mode --cross-protection <0,1>        Disable or enable to insert cross protection code into entry script --runtime-path RPATH            Set the path of runtime files in target machine
---disable-restrict-mode 0,1
---obf-mod 0,1
---obf-code 0,1
---wrap-mode 0,1
---cross-protection 0,1
---runtime-path RPATH

 **DESCRIPTION**